dylan-k/bestrew/writers-database_data-model.md

 | work_filename   | TEXT       | (IN PROGRESS)                                                                   |

-## 2. Where have you sent your work or where might you send it?
+## 2. Where have you sent work?
+Where might you?

 TABLE: Venues
 DESCRIPTION: Each row describes a place where a submission could be sent